TaitoUnited/taito-cli/docs/plugins.md

 * `taito env destroy`: Delete a build trigger (if build triggers are not managed with terraform)
 * `taito deployment start`: Start a build manually.
 * `taito deployment cancel`: Cancel an ongoing build.
-* `taito artifact prepare`: Execute some additional preparations, if required.
+* `taito build prepare`: Execute some additional preparations, if required.

 Plugins: